-Principles of Human Nutrition Laboratory

-Self-evaluative laboratory experience to complement FON241, Principles of Human Nutrition using anthropometric, biochemical, and dietary analysis.
+Principles of Human Nutrition Laboratory Self-evaluative laboratory experience to complement FON241, Principles of Human Nutrition using anthropometric, biochemical, clinical, dietary analysis, and ecological/ economical assessments.
 Includes the use of qualitative and quantitative methodology to determine nutritional status and evaluate methodological applications.
-Prerequisites or Corequisites: FON241.
+Prerequisites: A grade of C or better in FON241 or Corequisites: FON241.